bartoszmajsak/bartoszmajsak.github.com/source/_posts/2012-11-07-lazy-developers-toolbox-number-1-prepend-git-commit-messages.markdown

 {% gist 1396344 prepare-commit-msg.sh %}

 From now on we don't need to remember the issue number anymore!
-Life is so easier ;)
+Executing
+	$ git commit -m"Introduced new property in configuration file \ to define default (global) transaction mode" will result with `[ARQ-1168] Introduced new property in configuration file to define default (global) transaction mode` as commit message.
+Life is so easier now ;)

 _**Note:** If you are using Eclipse git integration this approach won't work.
 EGit is not aware of commit hooks._